Universally counting curves in Calabi--Yau threefolds: Introduction

 \section{Introduction}

 There are many ways of enumerating curves in complex threefolds \cite{pandharipandethomassurvey}.
 These invariants turn out to satisfy some surprising relations which appear to have no straightforward explanation.
-In fact, the multitude of existing computations suggest that all reasonable curve enumeration theories for complex threefolds are equivalent \cite{pandharipandethomasstablepairs}.
+In fact, according to Pandharipande--Thomas \cite{pandharipandethomasstablepairs}, the multitude of existing computations suggest that all reasonable curve enumeration theories for complex threefolds are equivalent, despite arising from quite varied geometric origins.

 A folk conjecture offers an explanation of this phenomenon: a complex threefold should be `enumeratively equivalent' to a linear combination of \emph{local curves} (rank two vector bundles over smooth proper curves).
-We provide a precise formulation and proof of this conjecture for complex threefolds with nef anti-canonical bundle.
-That is, we define a certain \emph{Grothendieck group of 1-cycles} in complex threefolds (with nef anti-canonical bundle), and we show that this group is freely generated by local curves.
+We provide a precise formulation and proof of this conjecture for complex threefolds with \emph{nef anti-canonical bundle}.
+That is, we define a certain \emph{Grothendieck group of 1-cycles} in complex threefolds (with nef anti-canonical bundle) (Definition \ref{grothintrodef}), and we show that this group is \emph{freely generated by local curves} (Theorem \ref{maincalculation}).

-This result and its proof are inspired by the proof of the Gopakumar--Vafa integrality conjecture by Ionel--Parker \cite{ionelparker}.
-They show that Gromov--Witten invariants of almost complex threefolds are integer linear combinations of Gromov--Witten invariants of local curves, which were known to satisfy Gopakumar--Vafa integrality by work of Bryan--Pandharipande \cite{bryanpandharipande}.
+This result and its proof were inspired by the proof of the Gopakumar--Vafa integrality conjecture by Ionel--Parker \cite{ionelparker}.
+They showed that Gromov--Witten invariants of almost complex threefolds are integer linear combinations of Gromov--Witten invariants of local curves, which were known to satisfy Gopakumar--Vafa integrality by work of Bryan--Pandharipande \cite{bryanpandharipande}.
 Their argument may be interpreted as a proof that a certain Grothendieck group of 1-cycles in \emph{almost} complex threefolds with nef anti-canonical bundle is freely generated by local curves (after completing by genus, later removed by Doan--Ionel--Walpuski \cite{doanionelwalpuski}).
-The setting of complex threefolds is more rigid, requiring a different Grothendieck group.
-The proof is based on generic transversality, which explains the nef anticanonical bundle hypothesis.
+The core technical fact underlying the work of Ionel--Parker is \emph{generic transversality}: for generic almost complex structures, all simple pseudo-holomorphic maps from compact Riemann surfaces are unobstructed. \emph{The main technical ingredient in our work is a generic transversality result in complex analytic geometry} (necessarily weaker than its analogue in almost complex geometry), which may be of independent interest (see Section \ref{introtransv}).